What is Christian hedonism?Question: "What is Christian hedonism, as taught by John Piper?"

 In Hebrews 11, Moses is said to have refused “the passing pleasures of sin,” choosing instead “the reproach of Christ” (verses 24-25).
 Why?
 “He looked to the reward” (verse 26).
 Moses, therefore, was a true Christian hedonist.
 He sought the eternal reward that only God can give, spurning this world’s counterfeit—and temporary—pleasures.
 In so doing, Moses achieved the most fulfilling happiness.
 And God was glorified.

 Piper summarizes Christian hedonism this way: “God is most glorified in us when we are most satisfied in him.”
 This statement, so far as it goes, is biblical, and Christian hedonism, as taught by John Piper, has much to commend it.
 As with any teaching, interpretation, or philosophical template, we should carefully compare what the author is saying with the Word of God itself.

-Recommended Resources: Desiring God: Meditations of a Christian Hedonist by John Piper and Logos Bible Software.
+Recommended Resource: Desiring God: Meditations of a Christian Hedonist by John Piper

 Is faith in God a crutch?